 If you are viewing a bookmarked page, you can press the star to open the Bookmark dialog again if you want to update the bookmark details.

-To edit a bookmark for a page that you are not viewing, open the list of bookmarks and press the symbol to the right of the bookmark.
+To edit a bookmark for a page, open the list of bookmarks and press the symbol to the right of the bookmark.

 This will open the Bookmark Properties page where you can edit the details for the bookmark.